skip to content

 No further caveat can be lodged by the same person in relation to an interest previously the subject of a caveat without a Court order [see s 191(k)].

-The Lands Titles Office is unable to assist in preparation of caveats and related documents.
+Land Services SA (formerly the Lands Titles Office) is unable to assist with preparing caveats and related documents.

-Forms and guidance notes are available on the SA Gov- LTO Forms Website.
+Forms and guidance notes are available on the Land Services SA website.

 Caveats : Last Revised: Wed Jan 23rd 2019